 Tip: This is an excellent example of a LOR.
 This sample speaks in-depth about the employee, shows a genuine connection between the writer and the employee.
 It describes how the applicant's capabilities make her a perfect candidate for the course she is about to enrol in.

 What Makes a Good Letter of Recommendation?

-Robust Letters of Recommendation communicates what makes you a well-defined and memorable applicant.
-Your LOR can highpoint you from other candidates with similar profiles, where a considerable number of applicants are highly qualified
+- Robust Letters of Recommendation communicate what makes you a well-defined and memorable applicant.
+It highpoint you from other candidates, where a considerable number of applicants are highly qualified

-Reference letters must discuss your academic aptitude and potential, but they ought to shed light on your character and disposition.
-They must illuminate what drives you and what skills and experiences have shaped who you are today.
-Admissions officers see LOR as a change to get a holistic sense of what kind of person will arrive at their campus and how they would contribute in and out of the classroom.
+- Reference letters should not only discuss your academic skills and potential but should shed light on your character and disposition.
+Admissions officials see LOR as a big picture of what type of person will be coming to their campus and how they would contribute inside and outside the classroom.